Hufcor’s new InVista glass panels combine sleek, minimalist design with superior acoustics.

 Wisconsin-based Hufcor Inc. knows a thing or two about making space adaptable.
 The 118-year-old company is the world leader in moveable walls.
 For years, Hufcor made its name manufacturing and installing the giant modular panels often found in large hotel conference centers.
 But the company has since developed many kinds of moveable partitions, designed to accommodate everything from elementary schools to office spaces to SWAT team training facilities.

-As it turns out, Hufcor had a brand new panel system in the works—the InVista Low Profile Acoustical Glass Wall—that would combine ease of use and a minimalist aesthetic with top-notch sound blocking capabilities.
-It had never been installed in a customer’s space before, but where better to make its world debut than an office for a design firm?
+When designers at Stantec were doing shop drawings of the new office space, it turned out that Hufcor had a brand new panel system in the works—the InVista Low Profile Acoustical Glass Wall—that would combine ease of use and a minimalist aesthetic with top-notch sound blocking capabilities.

 Striking a Balance

 Hufcor is an innovative company.
 In addition to designing, installing, and servicing its own products, the company also services competitors’ products.
 “It gives us great insight,” says Rick Woods, a marketing product manager.

 Through this unique form of market research, Hufcor realized a common problem with existing modular glass panels.
 They were either sleekly designed but let too much noise through or blocked sound well but had big, bulky frames.